AuxStudio/react-native-boiler-plate/README.md

     react-native-image-picker
+    react-native link react-native-image-picker (unless done in android setup) *Sometimes this does not work, in this case:
+        Drag node_modules/react-native-image-picker/ios/*.workspace into iOS project in Xcode and add libRNX.a to Link Binary ...
-    react-native link react-native-image-picker (unless done in android setup) For iOS 10+, Add the NSPhotoLibraryUsageDescription, NSCameraUsageDescription, and NSMicrophoneUsageDescription (if allowing video) keys to your Info.plist with strings describing why your app needs these permissions.
+    For iOS 10+, Add the NSPhotoLibraryUsageDescription, NSCameraUsageDescription, and NSMicrophoneUsageDescription (if allowing video) keys to your Info.plist with strings describing why your app needs these permissions.
 Note: You will get a SIGABRT crash if you don't complete this step

     react-native-image-resizer
-    react-native link react-native-image-resizer (unless done in android setup)
+    react-native link react-native-image-resizer (unless done in android setup) *Sometimes this does not work, in this case:
+        Drag node_modules/react-native-image-resizer/ios/*.workspace into iOS project in Xcode and add libRNX.a to Link Binary ...

     react-native-fs
     react-native link react-native-fs (unless done in android setup)